Chapter 609 — Criminal Code

 Solicitation, Inducement, and Promotion of Prostitution; Sex Trafficking

 Sex trafficking is a serious felony in Minnesota.
-First-degree sex trafficking involves minors under 18 and carries up …
+First-degree sex trafficking involves victims under 18 and carries up …

 609.323